chaithanyarss/chaithanyarss.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at the [University of New Mexico](https://www.unm.edu/) in the [Physics and Astronomy department](https://physics.unm.edu/) advised by Ojas Parekh, Principal Member of Technical Staff at Sandia National Laboratories.
 I am also part of the [Center for Quantum Information & Control](https://cquic.unm.edu/) (CQuIC).
 My broad research interests are in the field of Quantum Computing and Quantum Information Science.
-Currently, I am working on problems in Hamiltonian complexity and approximation algorithms for quantum problems.

 I received my undergraduate and master’s education at the [Indian Institute of Technology (IIT), Madras](https://www.iitm.ac.in/) in Electrical Engineering with a minor in Physics.
 For my master's thesis, I worked on designing quantum error-correcting codes using good classical error-correcting codes, and was advised by [Pradeep Kiran Sarvepalli](https://www.ee.iitm.ac.in/~pradeep/).

 Before starting my PhD, I worked as a software engineer at Texas Instruments in Bangalore, India.

+**I am on the job market for a postdoc or industry position starting in 2026.**

 Publications:
 ---